ferDMS/MOOCS/Cloud/AWS/AWS Academy Cloud Foundations/notesM1.md

 One or many services inside each category

 A solution is comprised of multiple services interconnected.
-A VPC (service) hosting an EC2 connected to a DynamoDB and an Amazon S3.
+Example: A VPC (service) hosting an EC2 connected to a DynamoDB and an Amazon S3.

 Connect via AWS console (platform) or CLI or SDKs.